 What is cosmetic dentistry?

 Cosmetic dentistry refers to any dental procedure that enhances the look of the teeth, gums, and/or bite.
-It is largely concerned with improving dental aesthetics in color, location, shape, size, alignment, and overall smile look.
+It is largely concerned with improving dental aesthetics in color, shape, size, alignment, and the overall look of your smile.

-What is the most often performed aesthetic dental procedure?
+What is the most popular cosmetic dental procedure?

-The most common cosmetic dental procedure is whitening (or bleaching).
-The simplicity of access and inexpensive cost make it an appealing alternative for those who want to improve their smile esthetics without enduring anything too intrusive.
+The most common cosmetic dental procedure is teeth whitening (or bleaching).
+The simplicity of access and inexpensive cost make it an appealing option for those who want to improve their smile aesthetics without enduring a procedure that is too intrusive.

 What are examples of cosmetic dentistry?